-El Chapo to seek new trial, hearing to probe jury misconduct
+El Chapo wants new trial, hearing to probe jury misconduct

-NEW YORK (AP) — Attorneys for drug lord Joaquin “El Chapo” Guzman are asking for a new trial in light of what they say was jury misconduct during his drug conspiracy trial.
+NEW YORK (AP) — The defense team for Joaquin “El Chapo” Guzman said Friday it will seek a new trial for the notorious drug lord in light of “misconduct” on the part of several jurors who allegedly followed media accounts of the case against the instructions of a federal judge.

-Guzman’s defense team said Friday it plans to request an evidentiary hearing “to determine the extent of the misconduct.”
+Defense attorney Eduardo Balarezo said in a court filing he intends to ask U.S. District Judge Brian Cogan to conduct an evidentiary hearing “to determine the extent of the misconduct.”

-The filing came two days after VICE News reported that several jurors improperly followed media accounts of the three-month trial despite a federal judge’s repeated instructions to avoid press coverage of the proceedings.

 The U.S. Attorney’s Office in Brooklyn declined to comment.